GokulraajJS/DevOps-Tasks/README.md

 Task 17: Launch Linux EC2 instances in two regions using a single Terraform file.

 Task 18: Create 2 EC2 instance on 2 different regions and install nginx using terraform script

+Task 19: Setup minikube at your local and explore creating namespaces (Go through official documentation)

+Task 20: Pods and Services in Kubernetes Deployment